 This degree program is ideal for mid-career professionals who have worked in an occupation and are interested in pursuing a teaching career.
 It blends academic coursework, career education courses and additional teaching opportunities in your specialty area.

-The Technology Transfer program prepares you for a career in business and industry.
+The Technology Management transfer program prepares you for a career in business and industry.
 The technical courses of the Associate in Applied Science and Technology degree along with the management courses in this bachelor's degree program will allow you to function well in technical and decision-making situations.

 Aviation Safety (M.S.)